diceccoj/tier-it/README.md

 ## Downloads
-Downloads can be found [here](https://github.com/diceccoj/tier-it/releases) *This game is still currently in the testing phase.
-Please report any bugs found.
+Downloads can be found [here](https://github.com/diceccoj/tier-it/releases)

 ## Buy me a coffee!
 Unfortunately, maintaining the database won't be free forever.
 Supporting me [here](https://www.buymeacoffee.com/diceccoj) will help maintain those costs